More Than A Fraction: Based on A True Story (The Book)

 More Than A Fraction: Presenting Displaced History

-This lecture outlines outcomes of research, exhibits, and interpretations of the marginalized community (enslaved, indentured, and native) spanning the 17th, 18th, and 19th century for museums exhibits and presentations on African American history.
+Outlines outcomes of research, exhibits, and interpretations of the marginalized community (enslaved, indentured, and native) spanning the 17th, 18th, and 19th century for museums exhibits and presentations on African American history.
 This presentation challenges the audience to approach these projects outside of the standard Westernized point of view.